 Not all sheets are created equal.
-So, before you take out a second mortgage and buy 400 thread count Egyptian cotton sheets at $500 a pop, check out this quick glossary of sheet terms.
+Before you take out a second mortgage and buy 400 thread count Egyptian cotton sheets at $500 a pop, check out this quick glossary of sheet terms.

-Thread Count: Simply put, this is the number of threads per square inch.
-Hold the sheet up to the light, if you can see through the fabric and make out the actual weave, you’ve got a low thread count on your hands.
-The higher the thread count, the softer and more lustrous the fabric, and the more durable and less prone to shrinkage.
+Simply put, this is the number of threads per square inch.
+Hold the sheet up to the light.
+If you can see through the fabric and make out the actual weave, you’ve got a low thread count on your hands.

 Percale: A smooth, flat, closely woven and combed fabric that comes in 100 percent cotton or 50/50 cotton/poly blends.
 Finer than muslin, expect thread counts here to range from 180 to 200.

 Pima or Supima: A high-quality cotton whose long fiber staple is somewhat similar to that of Egyptian cotton.
 The differences are geographical only.
 Pima is grown in the Southwestern part of the U.S. and Egyptian is grown along the Nile River.
 Supima is made from extra-long staple Pima.
 The soft feel of Pima and Supima make them very desirable in bedding.
 Expect to find thread counts here from 200 to 300.

 Organic cotton: People who choose organic cotton do so because they hope to avoid contact with cotton that has been raised using chemicals.
 The problem is that even organic cotton can be processed with chemicals to create a textile.
 To assure that you’re getting cotton that’s been processed using the least amount of chemicals, look for the GOTTS or OEKO-TEX seal.

 RELATED: New sheets are geared to help you make your bed faster than ever